vegaprotocol/documentation/docs/concepts/new-to-vega.md

 #### Fairground, Vega's testnet
 * [Learn about Fairground](https://fairground.wtf): Though trading isn't enabled on mainnet, you can try trading on Fairground.
 Place an order, track your positions, and explore the margin mechanism using Fairground.
 Keep an eye on the site for incentive opportunties, too.
-* [Propose a market or asset](https://docs.fairground.vega.xyz/docs/trading-questions/#governance): Read documentation about proposals on the Fairground docs.
 * [Share your proposal on Discord](https://vega.xyz/discord): If you propose a market, let everyone know on Discord so that people can vote on it.

 ## How can I contribute to Vega?